 - 1. Explain what the difference between descriptive statistics and inferential statistics.

-- 2. The 2010 General Social Survey asked the question, "After an average work day, about how many hours do you have to relax or pursue activities that you enjoy?" to a random sample of 1,155 Americans.
-The average relaxing time was found to be 1.65 hours.
-Determine which of the following is an observation, a variable, a sample statistic, or a population parameter.
+- 2. The 2010 General Social Survey asked the question, "After an average workday, about how many hours do you have to relax or pursue activities that you enjoy?" to a random sample of 1,155 Americans.
+The average relaxing time was found to be 1.45 hours.
+Determine which of the following is a sampling unit, a variable, a statistic, or a population parameter.

 - a.
 An American in the sample

 - b.
-Number of hours spent relaxing after an average work day.
+Number of hours spent relaxing after an average workday.

 - c.
-1.65
+1.45

 - d.
-Average number of hours all Americans spend relaxing after an average work day. -
+Average number of hours all Americans spend relaxing after an average workday.

 - 3. Consider a list of all current graduate seniors at American colleges and universities.
 A random sample of 10,000 current graduating seniors is selected from the list.
 After analyzing the data, the conclusion is that current graduating seniors at American colleges and universities take on average 7 math courses during their four years in school.
 This conclusion is an example of:

 - a.
 Descriptive statistics

 - b.
 Exploratory data analysis

 - c.
 Inferential statistics

 - d.
 Randomized experiment

 - e.
 None of the above

-- 4. Explain the difference between a survey and a census.

-- 5. In what type of study would you generally know the value of the parameter?
+- 4. Consider a list of all current graduate seniors at American colleges and universities.
+A random sample of 10,000 current graduating seniors is selected from the list.
+Based on the sample seven is the average number of math courses that they take during their four years in school.

 - a.
-Experiment
+Descriptive statistics

 - b.
-Census
+Exploratory data analysis

 - c.
-Sample Survey
+Inferential statistics

 - d.
+Randomized experiment

-All of the Above
+- e.
+None of the above

-- 6. What is the name of a study that the purpose is to determine whether a treatment causes a change in the variable of study?
+- 5. Explain the difference between a survey and a census.

+- 6. In what type of study would you generally know the value of the parameter?

 - a.
-Observational Study
+Experiment

 - b.
-Randomized Experiment

-- c.
-Census

-- d.
-Sample Survey

-- e.
-More than one of the above

-- 7. Lauren wants to determine what the average house price is for single family homes in Los Angeles, California.
+Census - c.
+Sample Survey - d.
+All of the Above - 7.
+What is the name of a study that the purpose is to determine whether a treatment causes a change in the variable of study? - a.
+Observational Study - b.
+Randomized Experiment - c.
+Census - d.
+Sample Survey - e.
+More than one of the above - 8.
+Lauren wants to determine what the average house price is for single family homes in Los Angeles, California.
 She randomly selects 50 single family homes in Los Angeles and looks up the most recent value for each of these 50 homes.
 What is the sample in this study? - a.
 All residents of Los Angeles, California - b.
 All single-family homeowners in Los Angeles, California - c.
 All single-family homes in Los Angeles, California - d.
 The 50 selected homes in Los Angeles, California - e.
-The homeowners of the 50 selected homes in Los Angeles, California - 8.
+The homeowners of the 50 selected homes in Los Angeles, California - 9.
 Which of the following is an example of a self-selected (volunteered) sample?
-More than one might applied. - a.
+More than one may apply. - a.
 Researcher splits their population into a group of a males and a separate group of females; she takes a random sample of 25 males and a separate random sample of 25 females - b.
-Radio asks people listening to call in and say whether or not they want a new stoplight at a busy intersection - c.
+Radio asks people listening to call in and say whether they want a new stoplight at a busy intersection - c.
 Student selects 15 classmates to answer a survey about university fees - d.
 Researcher at a major university randomly selects 50 students to participate in a survey.
 She sends the survey to the 50 selected students via email and 45 of them return the survey. this error is called no-response - e.
-More than one of the above - 9.
+More than one of the above - 10.
 Consider the list below of different sampling methods.
 Which of these sampling methods don't provide a representative sample? - a.
 1 only - b.
 3 and 4 - c.
-1, 3, and 4 - d.
-2 and 5 - e.
-2, 3, 4, and 5
+1, 3, and 4